Full-time formal apprenticeship designed to equip the next generation

 Earn an MDiv or MA from Christ Our Redeemer Seminary.

-Receive support for placement as a pastor, church planter, missionary, or ministry leader.
+Receive support for placement as a pastor, church planter, or ministry leader.

 • FAQ